SirRyu99/Just-Cause-3-autosplitter/README.md

 These steps should enable the JC3-Autosplitter for you.

-!!!IMPORTANT!!!
+### **!!!IMPORTANT!!!**
 Do not perform both actions!
-Otherwise, it will split twice on every split.
+If you do, the autosplitter will trigger twice on every split, as two instances of the autosplitter will be running simultaneously.

 ## Splits
 - Pre-configured split files (.lsl) are available on the Just Cause 3 speedrun page.
 These files include split times for various routes I've run, such as Any% or 100%, and are ready to use with the autosplitter.